This page is a printable version of: https://www.iow.nhs.uk/getting-involved/help-us-improve/PALS.htm

 The Patient Advise and Liaison Team contact details are:

 Telephone Number: 01983 534850 or via the Hospital Switchboard: 01983 822099.

 Office hours are 09:30 - 16:00 Monday to Friday (excluding Bank Holidays); visitors are welcome to visit the office in person between 10:00 - 15:00 hours, when staff will be available to meet you face to face, outside of these hours emails and phone calls are managed.

 Throughout the hospital you will find PALS leaflets that provide information on how to give us general feedback about your experience of the Trust, whether positive or negative.

 How can we help:

-If this does not resolve your issue you can contact the PALS service who will discuss your concerns.
+If this does not resolve your issue you can contact the PALS service who will listen to your concerns and identify the best way to resolve these.
 This may mean referring you to a relevant member of staff who can help you.
-PALS will offer impartial advice and information and, if appropriate, advise you how to make a formal complaint.
+PALS will offer impartial advice and information and, if appropriate, advise you how to make progress your complaint.

 If you wish to write directly to the Chief Executive the address is:Chief ExecutiveIsle of Wight NHS TrustSt Mary's HospitalParkhurst RoadNewportIsle of WightPO30 5TG

 Within three working days you will receive an acknowledgement of your complaint and wherever possible you will be invited to discuss your concerns by telephone with either a member of the complaints team or clinical team.
 Where possible early resolution will be encouraged, however if a full investigation is needed it may take longer, for example if the issues raised are complex or we need to speak to several staff members.
 We will of course agree timescales with you and keep you informed of any delays.